0x5acada1/0x5acada1.github.io/ctf/writeups/reverse/_posts/2022-03-27-picoCTF_asm4.md

 layout: post
 title: "picoCTF_asm4"
 published : true
-tags: CTF Reverse WriteUp picoCTF アセンブリ
+tags: CTF Reverse Writeup picoCTF アセンブリ
 ---

-## WriteUp: picoCTF asm4
+## Writeup: picoCTF asm4
 > Description
 > What will asm4("picoCTF_724a2") return?
 Submit the flag as a hexadecimal value (starting with '0x').
 NOTE: Your submission for this question will NOT be in the normal flag format.